 We handle pet emergencies at our locations during regular business hours.
 If you feel your pet is experiencing an emergency, please call us immediately at (865) 986-5450.

 After hours, we refer our small animal emergencies to an after-hours emergency hospital:

-Our phone rings to Animal Emergency & Specialty Center when we are closed, so in the event of an emergency, you will be in contact with us or AESC for further assistance and instructions.
+Our phone rings to Animal Emergency & Specialty Center when we are closed, so in the event of after-hours emergency, you will be in direct contact with AESC for further assistance and instructions.

 When to Bring in Your Pet for Urgent Care

-We recommend that you call us immediately if your pet is experiencing any of the following:
+We recommend that you call immediately if your pet is experiencing any of the following:

 - Choking or having difficulty breathing